mne-tools/mne-cpp/doc/gh-pages/pages/development/qtwasmtutorial.md

 └── mne-cpp_shadow/
 ```

-## Setup Qt Wasm to work with MNE-CPP on Ubuntu 18.04.03 64bit
+## Inforamtion on Qt Wasm with MNE-CPP

 According to the official Qt Wasm (WebAssembly) guide, the preferred emscripten versions are: